ShusenWang/NAACL2022-IRLC/README.md

 # Learning Discriminative Representations for Open Relation Extraction with Instance Ranking and Label Calibration
-Official implementation of "Revisit Overconfidence for OOD Detection: Reassigned Contrastive Learning with Adaptive Class-dependent Threshold", NAACL2022 findings.
+Official implementation of "Learning Discriminative Representations for Open Relation Extraction with Instance Ranking and Label Calibration", NAACL2022 findings.

 We will release our code soon ...